 BIG HISTORY PROJECT

 THE FOUR WORLD ZONES

 CLIMATE AND GEOGRAPHY

 DIVIDE HUMAN POPULATIONS

-By Cynthia Stokes Brown, adapted by Newsela
+By Cynthia Stokes Brown

-For a brief period, from about 10,000 years ago to about 500 years ago, the rising seas at the end of the last ice age divided the world.
-Four non-connected geographic zones formed.
-Isolated from one another, four groups of people developed and conducted their own experiments in human culture.
+For a brief period, from about 10,000 years ago to about 500 years ago, the rising seas at the end of the last ice age divided the world into four non-connected geographic zones.
+Isolated from one another, four groups of people developed distinct ways of life and conducted their own experiments in human culture.

-The Bering Sea separates Asia and North America, once connected by a land bridge

-What are world zones?
+The Bering Sea separates Asia and North America, once connected by a land bridge What are world zones?